omab/python-social-auth/README.rst

 ========

-This application provides user registration and login using social sites credentials, here are some features, probably not a full list yet.
+This application provides user registration and login using social sites credentials.
+Here are some features, which is probably not a full list yet.

 Supported frameworks
 --------------------

-Multiple frameworks support:
+Multiple frameworks are supported:

     * Django_
     * Flask_